rsmith-nl/onepad/README.rst

 probably more secure.

 The ``genpad.py`` program gets the random data for the one-time pads from ``os.urandom``.
-So wether the keys are usable depends on the underlying implementation. *If implemented correctly* operating systems gather randomness from unpredictable events like keystrokes, mouse movements and arriving network packets.
-This can be used to (re-)seed a cryptographically secure pseudorandom number generator.
+So whether the keys are usable depends on the underlying implementation. *If implemented correctly* operating systems gather randomness from unpredictable events like keystrokes, mouse movements and arriving network packets.
+This can be used to (re-)seed a cryptographically secure pseudo-random number generator.
 (CSPRNG_) But you should investigate the quality of the keys before trusting them!

+The tests now include a randomness test of a large key.

 .. _CSPRNG: http://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator

 If a key is re-used, the one-time pad is transformed into a `running key cipher`_, which is *much less* secure.
-Keys should be destroyed by e.g. overwrtinging them with zeroes after use.
+Keys should be destroyed by e.g. overwriting them with zeroes after use.

 .. _running key cipher: http://en.wikipedia.org/wiki/Running_key_cipher